 Being with other families is also a great motivator for children to hike and explore.
 They will love being out in the open air in a safe place where they can run around to their hearts content, without screens and technology getting in the way of communication and fun.
 What could be better for a family adventure!

 The trip will be led by two experienced, qualified trekking guides who have a Working with Children clearance.
 If you have a child younger that 8 who is super-keen, please contact us to discuss suitability.

 After another invigorating dip before breakfast, we’ll pack up camp and head along the wild coastline with towering cliffs and expansive views.
 After a tasty lunch at the spectacular Cape Younghusband, the track heads inland towards Hanson Bay.
 We will see a change in vegetation here from low coastal heath to tall, dense mallee and tea tree.
 When we reach the South West River we’ll have the opportunity to use a punt to cross the river; a unique experience not to be missed!
-We can then head down to Hanson Bay for another afternoon splash in the crystal clear water before heading to camp.
+We can then head down to the bay for another afternoon splash in the crystal clear water before heading to camp.
 Get up close to the abundant wildlife here after a great day of walking!
-B/L/D
+BLD

-After breakfast, we'll hike through a diversity of habitats; from recovering woodlands to freshwater lakes and ‘karst’ cave systems.
+After breakfast, we’ll hike through a diversity of habitats; from recovering woodlands to freshwater lakes and ‘karst’ cave systems.
 Reaching the stunning Wilderness and Grassdale Lagoons, birdwatchers will be rewarded with sightings of abundant birdlife in this stunning habitat.
 Beautiful sugar gum woodland brings the trail to its conclusion at the amazing Kelly Hill Caves.
-We will then be transported to Kingscote Airport for our return flights.
+We will then be transported to Kingscote Airport for your return flights.
 You do have the option of continuing your stay on the island, and we can drop you at your accommodation.
 What an adventure you will have shared with your family!
-B/L
+BL

 Daypack – approx 30 litres